 We get it!
 You just want perfect shoulders because you are a perfectionist.
 Maybe you have a perfect mole too?
 But if you really do then you need to work those deltoids!
 Because deltoids form a significant portion of your shoulder muscles.
-Made up of three major muscle sets, it becomes very important to work all the delts equally so as to prevent overpowering or underpowering of one.
+Made up of three major muscle sets, it becomes very important to work all the delts equally so as to prevent overpowering or underpowering one.

-Here are two exercises each for your anterior, medial and posterior delts that can help you start on the journey to get your perfect set shoulders:
+Here are two exercises each for your anterior, medial, and posterior delts that can help you start on the journey to get your perfect set shoulders:

 1. Front Two-Dumbbell Raise:

 Stand with your torso straight and the dumbbells in front of your thighs, palms facing towards your body.
 While maintaining the torso stationary, lift the dumbbells to the front with a slight bend in the elbow.
 Keep going up until your arms are slightly above parallel to the floor.
-Exhale and pause for two seconds at the top, then inhale as you lower the dumbbells back down to the original position.
+Exhale and pause for two seconds at the top, then inhale as you lower the dumbbell back down to the original position.

 2. Upright Rows